 This book includes brief POV scenes from those characters, and they’re sometimes stunningly effective – though sometimes I have to say they’re unnecessary and a little jarring.
 I don’t hate the concept (especially when Alex’s best friend stages an intervention, and we need to see Alex from outside) but it needed one more editorial pass.
 I also feel like Alex’s Evil Ex gets a little too much forgiveness and understanding, IMHO.
 But I guess I can live with it if that’s what Alex needed.

 Diversity note: Reed is queer femme non-binary, generally preferring she/they pronouns.

 Alfie’s a successful Londoner, having escaped his hometown for upward mobility.
 When he’s forced to visit, he has a one night stand with a gorgeous stranger named Fen… who, as it turns out, isn’t a stranger at all.
 Alfie bullied him throughout high school, back in Alfie’s closeted self-hating days.
 To make things more complicated, Fen is grieving his mother’s death from Alzheimer’s, which put his theater career on indefinite hold and destroyed his last relationship, so between all that and his resentment of Alfie’s past actions, one would not think these two a likely pair.

 Alfie, though, feels strongly compelled to fix things between them, even though he doesn’t have a clue how and honestly has very few skills for relationships.
 There is a mutual attraction, but not very much else in common, so this ends up being a romance because both parties decide on it rather than being swept away by uncontrollable forces.
-It’s work to undo the damage between them, construct something else in its place, and then fix that whenever someone makes a mistake that damages it.
+It’s work to undo the damage between them, construct something else in its place, and then fix *that* whenever someone makes a mistake that damages it.
 Alfie has to grow tremendously as a person, which I always love to see in a romance, and Fen has to find a way to let some of his pain rest so he can move forward.

 Alfie’s friends are great secondary characters who kick him in the ass when he needs it.
 The Britishness is strong.
 All in all, very satisfying.